UK leader fires party chairman over tax bill allegations

 The British media reported the settlement came to almost 5 million pounds ($6.2 million).

-Zahawi headed the UK Treasury from July to September 2022 in the final months of Boris Johnson’s time as prime minister.
+Zahawi headed the U.K. Treasury from July to September 2022 in the final months of Boris Johnson’s time as prime minister.
+Sunak said the decision had come at the end of an investigation into the party chairman’s financial dealings by the government’s independent standards adviser.

+The report by Laurie Magnus found Zahawi had shown “insufficient regard” for the ministerial code and the required standards “to be honest, open and an exemplary leader through his own behavior” in public life.

+The investigation into his affairs by HMRC, the U.K’s tax office, centered around the sale of some £27 million ($33.4 million) in shares in YouGov.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.